 Injured at Work Attorneys in Denver, Colorado

 Hurt on the job in Denver or elsewhere in the surrounding region?
 If you’re wondering where to begin, you are not alone.
 Handling medical bills and dealing with insurance companies should not be part of your recovery process.
-Whether you have been injured at work or elsewhere, an experienced attorney can manage your claim and determine who is liable for your injuries.
+Whether you have been injured at work or elsewhere, an experienced Denver attorney can manage your claim and determine who is liable for your injuries.
 You do not have to take on the workers’ compensation claims process alone.